Nepal, Trek & Walk, 26 days - from £2,395 (land only) - from €2,875 (land only) - from $3,950 (land only)

 Day 23: Climbing across several ridges with descents through villages and cultivated fields to deep river valleys, we make our way down the Tamor River to Phurumba (1790m).
 5 - 6 hours.

-Day 25: We take the morning flight to Biratnagar and connect with an onward flight to Kathmandu.
+Day 25: We continue our drive to Bhadrapur where we catch a flight to Kathmandu.
 After checking in at the group hotel and resting, we go out on the town for a celebratory dinner.

 This holiday involves going to very high altitude.
 During the course of your trip you will be spending at least one night above 4000 metres and/or trekking to 5000 metres or above.
 This is not something that you should worry about; the human body is quite capable of adapting to a very wide range of altitudes, but it is important that we follow some simple rules in order to acclimatise successfully.
 Before coming on this holiday you should read the advice on trekking at high altitude.